 Professorial Fellowship for the Chair of Taiwan Studies at Leiden University

 We invite applications for the Chair of Taiwan Studies at Leiden University.
 The Chair provides a Professorial Fellow position of five months for a visiting scholar in Taiwan Studies to teach and conduct research at Leiden University and IIAS (Leiden, Netherlands).
-Application deadline: 1 October 2019.
+The Fellowship covers the February – June 2022 semester.